pingcap/docs-dm/en/error-handling.md

     - The `low` level error usually relates to user operations and incorrect inputs.
 It does not affect replication tasks.
     - The `medium` level error usually relates to user configurations.
 It affects some newly started services; however, it does not affect the existing DM replication status.
-    - The `high` level error usually requires attention; otherwise, the replication task is at the risk of interruption that you need to address.
+    - The `high` level error usually needs your attention, since you need to resolve it to avoid the possible interruption of a replication task.

 - `message`: Error descriptions.

     Detailed descriptions of the error.
-To wrap and store every additional layer of error message on the error call chain, the [errors.Wrap](https://godoc.org/github.com/pkg/errors#hdr-Adding_context_to_an_error) mode adopted.
+To wrap and store every additional layer of error message on the error call chain, the [errors.Wrap](https://godoc.org/github.com/pkg/errors#hdr-Adding_context_to_an_error) mode is adopted.
 The message description wrapped at the outermost layer indicates the error in DM and the message description wrapped at the innermost layer indicates the error source.

 - Error stack information (optional)

     Whether DM outputs the error stack information depends on the error severity and the necessity.
-The error stack records the complete stack call information when the error occurred.
-If you cannot figure out the error cause based on the basic information and the error message, you can trace the execution path of the code when the error occurred using the error stack.
+The error stack records the complete stack call information when the error occurs.
+If you cannot figure out the error cause based on the basic information and the error message, you can trace the execution path of the code when the error occurs using the error stack.

 For the complete list of error codes, refer to the [error code lists] (https://github.com/pingcap/dm/blob/master/_utils/terror_gen/errors_release.txt).

 ## Troubleshooting

-If you encounter errors while running DM, you can take the following steps to troubleshoot problems:
+If you encounter an error while running DM, take the following steps to troubleshoot this error:

 1. Execute the `query-status` command to check the task running status and the error output.

 2. Check the log files related to the error.
 The log files are on the DM-master and DM-worker nodes.
-To get key information about the error, refer to [common errors](error-system.md).
-Then check [error handling](#handle-common-errors) to find the solution.
+To get key information about the error, refer to the [error system](error-system.md).
+Then check the [Handle Common Errors](#handle-common-errors) section to find the solution.

-3. If the error has not been covered in this document, and you cannot solve the problem by checking the log or monitoring metrics, you can contact the R&D.
+3. If the error is not covered in this document, and you cannot solve the problem by checking the log or monitoring metrics, you can contact the R&D.

 4. After the error is resolved, restart the task using dmctl.